 The dehumanizing myth of the Karankawas as giants emerged from early Anglo-American Texas settlers, but the myth flourished among Texas’s early twentieth-century historians.
 Joseph Oysterman Dyer, a doctor and prolific and long-winded writer for the Daily Galveston News, latched onto the label of “giant” as the calling card for the Karankawas.
 Many historians, like the popular Edward Kilman, followed suit and eventually, the myth became so widely accepted that it found its way into Texas’s school systems and subsequently into the impressionable minds of Texas’s students.

 In our culture, Native Americans hold a certain level of mysticism.
-The untruth of giant Karankawas has gone largely unchecked because it satisfies this mysticism or othering; it provides a fantastical trait that the general public expects all Native Americans to have.
-When averaging the five sources that give tangible measurements of Karankawa height (most of which come from Anglo-American settlers) it comes out to be six feet flat—which still seems to be an exaggeration.
-The Karankawa were taller than usual for the time period, but if I were to make a guess, an average height of 5’9 or 5’10 (the average height of an American today) seems most realistic.
+The untruth of gigantic Karankawas has gone largely unchecked because it satisfies this mysticism; it provides a fantastical trait that the general public expects all Native Americans to have.
+When averaging the seven sources that give tangible measurements of the Karankawas height (most of which come from Anglo-American settlers) it comes out to be 5’11”—which although quite tall for the time period, is not of monstrous proportions.
+By comparison, the average height of an American is around 5’9 or 5’10.

 This will be a two-part blog post.
 The second part will look at the archaeological aspects relating to the question of Karankawa height.
-I particularly want to look at the bones uncovered at missions established for the Karankawa and at other uncovered burial grounds found in their geographical range.
-I’ll be able to acquire more hard data by doing so.
+I particularly want to look at the bones uncovered at missions established for the Karankawas and at other uncovered burial grounds found in their geographical range.
 Additionally, the second part will include a few more primary sources that I didn’t get a chance to check thoroughly.
-If you happen to know of any sources that mention Karankawa height that I missed, please do let me know.
+If you happen to know of any sources that mention the Karankawas’ height that I missed, please do let me know.

 – Noah Smithwick, The Evolution of a State or Recollections of Old Texas Days (Austin: University of Texas Press, 1983) 3.